ConorFl/brianF/README.md

 Future plans
 ======
--Tests (Capybara).
+- Tests (Capybara).
--Switch to mustache templates.
+- Switch to mustache templates.
--Change design after getting feedback (currently, it's raw Bootstrap).
+- Change design after getting feedback (currently, it's raw Bootstrap).
--Admin login is currently hardcoded to a route.
+- Admin login is currently hardcoded to a route.
+- I want to make his resume downloadable (.pdf, .docx, etc.).
+Also, right now there's not much functionality in editing the resume page, so I'm considering implement some sort of markdown system.
--Since all the content needs to be editable by the admin, it's all stored in a db.
+- Since all the content needs to be editable by the admin, it's all stored in a db.
 However, given how infrequently this content will change, it feels a little excessive to be hitting the database in one form or another for every request.
 My initial search for using ruby to edit erb/html files wasn't very fruitful.
 I thought about putting together some kinda messy Regex script, but there's gotta be a more elegant solution.
--Take the '<br><br><br><br>....' out of layout.erb.
+- Take the `<br><br><br><br>....` out of layout.erb.